NeoMutt

 ◆ mutt_update_encoding()

-void mutt_update_encoding ( struct Body a,
+void mutt_update_encoding ( struct Body b,

 struct ConfigSubset sub